fnalways/terminus-docs/docs/manual/help/faqs.md

 Meanwhile, Olares aims to provide a one-stop self-hosted solution, which goes beyond the scope of general NAS operating systems.

-## I have several servers.
-Can I use Olares to manage them one-stop?

-Yes.
-You can refer to [How to add a node](../../developer/develop/advanced/cli/cli#add-an-olares-node-locally).

-After you add the node, you can manage the cluster via [Dashboard](../tasks/resources-usage) and [Control Hub](../tasks/navigate-control-hub).

-The experience of multi-node clusters is a focus of our work in the next few months.

 ## Do I need to pay for Olares?

 When you're self-hosting, you can essentially use Olares for free.